QuarantineGemmini/chipyard/CS252_EE290_README.md

 -----------------------------------------------------------------------------
 How to build the software workloads
 =============================================================================
-This is how to build the workloads for the original software-tiler and the original gemmini isa:
+This is how to build the workloads for
+  1) original software-tiler and the original gemmini isa:
+  2) the new fsm software-tiler and the original gemmini isa:
+  3) the new hardware tiler-fsm, and the new gemmini isa:

     buildworkload_gemmini -orig_tiler bare

-This is how to build the workloads for the new fsm software-tiler and the original gemmini isa:

     buildworkload_gemmini -fsm_tiler bare

-This is how to build the workloads for the new hardware tiler-fsm, and the new gemmini isa:

     buildworkload_gemmini -new_tiler bare

 Each of the above workloads will be placed in different output directories, so